Transonic: Condensation clouds

-At transonic speeds supersonic expansion fans form intense low-pressure, low-temperature areas at various points around an aircraft.
-If the temperature drops below the dew point a visible cloud will form.
+At transonic speeds, supersonic expansion fans form intense low-pressure, low-temperature areas at various points around an aircraft.
+If the temperature decreases below the dew point, a visible cloud will form.
 These clouds remain with the aircraft as it travels.
 It is not necessary for the aircraft as a whole to reach supersonic speeds for these clouds to form.
-Typically, the tail of the aircraft will reach supersonic flight while the nose of the aircraft is still in subsonic flight.
-A bubble of supersonic expansion fans terminating by a wake shockwave surround the tail.
-As the aircraft continues to accelerate, the supersonic expansion fans will intensify and the wake shockwave will grow in size until infinity is reached, at which point the bow shockwave forms.
+The tail of the aircraft will typically reach supersonic flight while the nose of the aircraft is still in subsonic flight.
+A bubble of supersonic expansion fans terminating by a wake shock wave surround the tail.
+While the aircraft continues to accelerate, the supersonic expansion fans will intensify and the wake shock wave will grow in size until infinity is reached, at which point the bow shock wave forms.
 This is Mach 1 and the Prandtl–Glauert singularity.

 Transonic flows in astronomy and astrophysics

 In astrophysics, wherever there is evidence of shocks (standing, propagating or oscillating), the flow close by must be transonic, as only supersonic flows form shocks.
 All black hole accretions are transonic.
 Many such flows also have shocks very close to the black holes.

 The outflows or jets from young stellar objects or disks around black holes can also be transonic since they start subsonically and at a far distance they are invariably supersonic.
 Supernovae explosions are accompanied by supersonic flows and shock waves.
 Bow shocks formed in solar winds are a direct result of transonic winds from a star.
 It had been long thought that a bow shock was present around the heliosphere of the Solar System, but this was found not to be the case according to IBEX data published in 2012.